hungngocphat01/sifas-on-pc/readme.md

 ![Recompiled ZipAlign](Images/5-RecompiledFolder.png)

-#### Installing the patched version of LLAS
+#### Install the original version of LLAS first

+##### In Android-x86, install LLAS normally from Qooapp.
+If you cannot do so, do all of below steps.
+**If you can install LLAS normally from Qooapp, you can skip steps from 4 to 7.
+But it is highly recommended that you should read them as well to acknowledge which files we will process.**

 1. Copy the remaining APK in the previous step to the directory where you extracted your LLAS bundle at the beginning.

 ![DeleteOriginalAPK](Images/6-DeleteOriginal.png)

 3. Copy this folder to somewhere which is accessible from Android-x86.
 You can compress and upload it to Google Drive, then download and extract it again from Android-x86.

 ***Below process is rather advanced.
-You should not perform it unless you are familiar with browsing Android system files.
+You should not perform it unless you are familiar with browsing Android system files.***
-Note: Installing the patched APK directly with Split APK Installer won't work.***
+***Note: Installing the patched APK directly with Split APK Installer won't work.***

 4. In Android-x86, install *Split APK Installer* from Play Store (I will use my Redmi 5 Plus to demonstrate this process).